cchitsiang/awesome-stars/README.md

 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing) - Build, test, send emails with React
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Open-source auth infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Auth infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC.
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [Shopify/flash-list](https://github.com/Shopify/flash-list) - A better list for React Native
 - [cremich/cdk-bill-bot](https://github.com/cremich/cdk-bill-bot) - The serverless cost optimization bot